plonerma/click-config/README.md

 # Click-Config

-Click-config offers a small wrapper around `dataclass` to enable the population of a config class with values from a config file (yaml, toml, or json; the type is derived from the file extension) and command line options.
+Click-config enables the use of dataclasses as config objects which can be read from configurations files (yaml, toml, or json; the type is derived from the file extension).
+Values in the config file can be overwritten using command line options (click-config integrates dataclasses with [click](https://click.palletsprojects.com/en/8.1.x/)).

 ## Example Usage